Beat the heat with our picks of the best spots in Singapore for FREE water play!

 Opposite Blk 223, Ang Mo Kio Ave 1, Singapore 560223

-Possibly the best-known water park in Singapore?
+Possibly the best-known water park in Singapore, as of July 1 2020 this water play area is OPEN!
 This one is particularly great if you have kids of different ages, as the bigger ones can run riot in the main part while the little ones can play in the dedicated baby and toddler area.
 Indulge the kids by alternating between the adventure playground and the water play, or make a day of it and throw in a visit to the cooled conservatories as well.
 Toilets and showers are close by and there are plenty of cafe options too.